booktree/booktree/README.md

     - users to develop from the web UI without installing anything
     - users to sell the compiled output from our website

+-   Books have much lower costs than videos for:

+    - creation
+    - modification
+    - search
+    - disk space and bandwidth.

+    A sequence of well chosen images is better than a video because it is easy to refer to one of the images.

 # Architecture